In the post, I’m going to show you how to create a budget (step-by-step).

 Is it worth the pain?

-Let’s say you exhausted your sleuthing skills.
+Now, let’s say you exhausted your detective skills.

 There simply is NO trace (for whatever reason) of your past 3 months’ worth of spending history.